eXascaleInfolab/StaTIX/README.md

 # StaTIX
 Statistical Type Inference (both fully automatic and semi supervised) for RDF datasets in the N3 or N-Quads format.

-This is a Master Project of Soheil Roshankish.
+The type inference framework paper "StaTIX — Statistical Type Inference on Linked Data" is submitted to the [ISWC-18](http://iswc2018.semanticweb.org/call-for-research-track-papers/) conference, the clustering paper is being written.
+The StaTIX Java client application initially was developed in the scope of the [Master Project](https://goo.gl/tznYeL) of [Soheil Roshankish](http://unibe-ch2.academia.edu/SoheilRoshankish/CurriculumVitae).

 \authors: (c) Artem Lutov <artem@exascale.info>, Soheil Roshankish
 \license:  [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)